akingozubek/COCO-annotations-YOLO-format/README.md

 If you have images, it must be in Images directory.

-When finished processing, txt files in Labels directory.

 When processing is done, you can find the txt files in the Labels folder.

 **file system:**